virtual-world-framework/vwf-web/_includes/docs/html.md

 ### Monitor the Simulation to Manipulate HTML

-The HTML can reflect changes to the simulation as they occur.
+HTML can reflect changes to the simulation as they occur.
 These changes can include property updates, method calls, or event fires.
 The following example allows the HTML to be notified of property changes in the simulation.

 	vwf_view.satProperty = function (nodeId, propertyName, propertyValue) {
 	  if (nodeId == vwf_view.kernel.application() ) {